National Association of State Boards of Accountancy: Uniform CPA Examination

 The AICPA and NASBA also coordinate and maintain mutual recognition agreements with foreign accountancy institutes.
-The only countries with such agreements includeAustralia, Canada, Hong Kong, Ireland, Mexico, Scotland, and New Zealand.
+The only countries with such agreements include Australia, Canada, Hong Kong, Ireland, Mexico, Scotland, and New Zealand.
 Accountants from these countries who meet the specified criteria may be able to sit for the International Qualification Examination (IQEX) as an alternative to the Uniform CPA Exam.
 IQEX is also jointly administered by the AICPA and NASBA; however, state boards are not involved at the examination stage (only at licensure).